99minutos/99minutos-fast-frontend-test/README.md

 ## Welcome!
 If you’re reading this, it means we’re interested in working with you in 99minutos.com and solving amazing and difficult problems in shipping for online shopping tech in Latam.

-This README provides the instructions to a small, self-contained test for a supervised Frontend position.
+This README provides the instructions for live technical interview for *Frontend* position.

 ## What we're looking for
 We're looking for a talented and driven frontend developer, comfortable with building responsive front end experiences.